rohita/rohita.github.io/_posts/2021-01-07-swift-optionals.md

 aliveCat.meow()
 ```

-This way optionals are unwrapped automatically and can be used like a non-optional values, without the need to unwrap each time it’s accessed.
+This way optionals are unwrapped automatically and can be used like non-optional values, without the need to unwrap them each time they're accessed.
 However, if an implicitly unwrapped optional is `nil` and you try to access its wrapped value, you’ll trigger a runtime error.

 ## Conclusion

-I cannot say if Swift Optionals saves a billion dollars, but I hope at least this article helpes in understanding optionals in Swift and how to unwrap them.
+I cannot say if Swift optionals saves a billion dollars, but I hope at least this article helpes in understanding how to unwrap them.
 Please feel free to contact me if you have any questions or comments.

 [1]: https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/